 The Toyota C-HR+’s advanced looks and powertrain are matched by the latest onboard technologies.
 All versions benefit from an array of active safety and driver assistance systems that come within the Toyota Safety Sense umbrella.

-A 14-inch multimedia display will be a standard feature of all models, forming a focal point in the front cabin design.
-Within it, the navigation system includes a dedicated EV routing function that calculates routes with convenient charging station options, according to the car’s state of battery charge and available driving range.
+A 14-inch multimedia display is a standard feature of all models, and forms a focal point in the front cabin design.
+The navigation system includes a dedicated EV routing function that calculates routes with convenient charging station options, according to the car’s state of battery charge and available driving range.
 The MyToyota app allows owners to monitor and manage key aspects of their vehicle, including charging status, charging time, driving range and usage data.